Student art contest

 Timeline & submission information

-Entries must be received by 5:00 pm on Wednesday, April 20, 2022.
-Artwork may be submitted electronically (see link below) or mailed to Heather Herbst at Snohomish County PUD, PO Box 1107, Everett, WA 98206-1107.
-For mailed submissions, a completed registration form must be included in the envelope with your art work (see form below).
+Entries must be received by 5:00 pm on Wednesday, March 29, 2023.
+Artwork should be mailed to Heather Herbst at Snohomish County PUD, PO Box 1107, Everett, WA 98206-1107 or hand-delivered to the PUD at 2320 California Street in Everett.
+A completed registration form must be taped to the back of your art work.
 No staples, please!

 If you have questions about the contest, contact Heather Herbst at firstname.lastname@example.org.